cysouw/diathesis/text/c01_introduction.md

 d.
 Das Buch verkauft sich gut.
 :::

-Various diatheses between a bare verb, like *fassen* 'to grasp' [@Next a], and a preverb-alternant, like *befassen* 'to be concerned with' [@Next b], additionally need a reflexive pronoun, see [@sec:preverb-reflexive-antipassive].
+Various diatheses between a bare verb, like *fassen* 'to grasp' [@next a], and a preverb-alternant, like *befassen* 'to be concerned with' [@next b], additionally need a reflexive pronoun, see [@sec:preverb-reflexive-antipassive].
 So here we have a fixed stack of a reflexive pronoun and a preverb together that mark the diathesis.

 :::ex
 a.
 Ich fasse einen Entschluss.
 b.
 Ich befasse mich mit dem Entschluss.
 :::

 Also some light verb alternations show fixed stacks.
-For example, there is a very widespread causative diathesis using the light verb *lassen* with an infinitive [@Next b], see [@sec:infinitive-lassen-causative].
-Additionally, the combination of *lassen + Infinitiv* and a reflexive pronoun leads to an anticausative alternation [@Next c], which does not make sense as being derived from the causative [@Next b].
+For example, there is a very widespread causative diathesis using the light verb *lassen* with an infinitive [@next b], see [@sec:infinitive-lassen-causative].
+Additionally, the combination of *lassen + Infinitiv* and a reflexive pronoun leads to an anticausative alternation [@next c], which does not make sense as being derived from the causative [@next b].
 It seems better to consider the combination of *lassen + Infinitiv + Reflexiv* as a fixed stack, see [@sec:infinitive-lassen-reflexive-anticausative].

 :::ex
 a.
 Der Schüler löst die Aufgabe.